kubernetes-sigs/gateway-api/site-src/api-types/grpcroute.md

 # GRPCRoute

-??? success "Standard Channel in v1.1.0+"
+??? success "Standard Channel since v1.1.0"

-    The `GRPCRoute` resource is GA and has been part of the Stable Channel since `v1.1.0`.
-For more information on release channels, refer to the [related documentation](/concepts/versioning).
+    The `GRPCRoute` resource is GA and has been part of the Standard Channel since `v1.1.0`.
+For more information on release channels, refer to our [versioning guide](/concepts/versioning).

 [GRPCRoute][grpcroute] is a Gateway API type for specifying routing behavior of gRPC requests from a Gateway listener to an API object, i.e. Service.